xplosionmind/old.tommi.space/_notes/public/Missing Knowledge.md

 todo:
   - 'Refactoring and integration with [[Knowledge]] and [[Knowledge management]]'
 ---
 Actually, I do not need to learn these things only, but here I note the main things that sooner or later will make me sit down and bingewatch tutorials on the argument to get a deep understanding of the concept, in order to make use of it in the best possible way.
-As you can see, it's mainly [geek](/tags#geek 'Geek tag page')-related stuff, which is the easier to keep track of.
+As you can see, it’s mainly [geek](/tags#geek 'Geek tag page')-related stuff, which is the easier to keep track of.

 <br>
 <br>